chevere/docs/packages/Workflow.md

 ## Creating a Workflow

-To create a workflow pass the Workflow named [jobs](#job).
+To create a workflow, define the Workflow named [jobs](#job).
+A job is defined by passing an [Action](../library/Action.md) class name and its arguments.
 In the example below, a workflow defines a podcast publishing procedure:

 ```php
 use function Chevere\Workflow\job;